rbisdorff/Digraph3/docSphinx/_build/html/_sources/pearls.rst.txt

 The correlation +0.7585 corresponds, in the example given here, again to the unique optimal Kemeny ranking ['a2', 'a5', 'a9', 'a6', 'a8', 'a4', 'a3', 'a7', 'a1'].
 It is hence the highest possible correlation one may obtain.

-When comparing now the Bachet rankings of *best-qualified* and *randomized=100* versions with the corresponding Copeland rankings obtained from 1000 random Cost-Benefit performance tableaux of order 20 and involving 13 performance criteria, we may observe the following correlation statistics.
+When comparing now the ranking results obtained from *single*, *best-qualified* and *randomized=100* Bachet rule settings with the corresponding Copeland rankings obtained from 1000 random Cost-Benefit performance tableaux of order 20 and involving 13 performance criteria, we may observe the following correlation statistics.

      ==================  ==================  ==================  ==================
        Bachet ranking rule                                          Copeland
      ----------------------------------------------------------  ------------------
-       single version      best qualified     randomized = 100      ranking rule
+       single              best qualified     randomized = 100      ranking rule
      ==================  ==================  ==================  ==================
       Min.   : +0.1972    Min.   : +0.3485    Min.   : +0.5634    Min.   : +0.5442
       1st Qu.: +0.6089    1st Qu.: +0.6678    1st Qu.: +0.7812    1st Qu.: +0.7887